Rumeysakeskin/Preprocessing-Turkish-Text-Data/README.md

 ### Methods for Turkish text cleaning and normalization

-Text cleaning and normalization is the process of preparing raw text for NLP, STT, TTS etc. so that machines can understand human language.
+Text cleaning and normalization is the process of preparing raw text for NLP, STT, TTS applications.
 This guide will apply the following methods:

 - Lowercasing the text